edwinhung/habit-tracker/README.md

-# habit-tracker
+# Habit Tracker
-A simple habit tracker app on desktop
+A simple habit tracker app built on Electron and React on desktop

+## Development
+This project is still under development.